Basilicata: Music

 Although Basilicata hosted classical composers such as Carlo Gesualdo and Egidio Romualdo Duni, the region is primarily identified in popular music, which reflects the humble living conditions of its inhabitants.
 The arpa viggianese (commonly known as arpicedda) is a typical harp from Viggiano of average size, with a thin and light structure that makes it easier to carry; it was the distinctive instrument of street musicians from the Val d'Agri area in the past centuries, who wandered around the world and many of whom were admitted to symphony orchestras.
 Today, Viggiano is remembered as the "City of Harp and Music".
 Other traditional instruments are cupa cupa, zampogna and ciaramella.

-During the emigration wave of the late 19th century, some composers gained recognition in North America: Leonardo De Lorenzo, flautist of several American philharmonic orchestras and professor at the Eastman School of Music, regarded as one of the most eminent flute pedagogues of the 1900s; Carlo Curti, who helped to popularize the mandolin in the United States and Mexico, and founder of the Orquestra Típica Mexicana, considered the "predecessor of the Mariachi bands."
+During the emigration wave of the late 19th century, some composers gained recognition in North America: Leonardo De Lorenzo, flautist of several American philharmonic orchestras and professor at the Eastman School of Music, regarded as one of the most eminent flute pedagogues of the 1900s; Carlo Curti, who helped to popularize the mandolin in the United States and Mexico, and founder of the Orquestra Típica Mexicana, considered the "predecessor of the Mariachi bands".
 Comedy duo Lyons and Yosco became popular for their million-selling ragtime piece "Spaghetti Rag".

-Modern pop artists such as Mango and Arisa achieved great success in the Italian music scene.
+Pino Mango was the first modern pop artist from the region to achieve success in the Italian music scene.
+Arisa won both the "Newcomer" and the "Big Artist" section at the 2009 and the 2014 Sanremo Music Festival respectively.
+Mango's daughter Angelina also won the Sanremo Music Festival in 2024 and was ranked 7th in the Eurovision Song Contest in the same year.
 Since the mid-1990s, Basilicata hosts the Agglutination Metal Festival, one of the most long-lived heavy metal events in Europe.

 Cinema

 Since the post–World War II era, Basilicata has become a set for many national and international film productions.
 Matera is the most coveted film location, especially for biblical-themed movies, being often compared with the ancient Jerusalem.
 Other locations include the ghost town of Craco, Melfi and Maratea.
-The region hosted, among the others, the filming of The Gospel According to St. Matthew (1964), Christ Stopped at Eboli (1979), I'm Not Scared (2003), The Passion of the Christ (2004), The Omen (2006), Quantum of Solace (2008), Wonder Woman (2017), No Time to Die (2021).
+The region hosted, among the others, the filming of Il Demonio (1963), The Gospel According to St. Matthew (1964), Christ Stopped at Eboli (1979), I'm Not Scared (2003), The Passion of the Christ (2004), The Omen (2006), Quantum of Solace (2008), Wonder Woman (2017), No Time to Die (2021).

-Some film directors are from Basilicata, most notably Robert G. Vignola, a prominent figure of the silent era, Pasquale Festa Campanile, associated with the commedia all'italiana genre, and Ruggero Deodato, known for his horror films such as the controversial Cannibal Holocaust.
+Some actors and film directors are from Basilicata, most notably Robert G. Vignola, a prominent figure of the silent era, Pasquale Festa Campanile, associated with the commedia all'italiana genre, Ruggero Deodato, known for his horror films such as the controversial Cannibal Holocaust.
+Tanio Boccia, Rocco Papaleo, Antonio Gerardi, Antonio Petrocelli, Alessandra Di Sanzo are other notable personalities in the Italian movie industry.